companionstudio/instagram-token-agent/README.md

 Everything else can be left as default.

-**4.** Click _Deploy App_.
+**5.** Click _Deploy App_.

 The deployment process can take a minute or so.
 Once complete, you'll see a _View_ button to visit your new application.
+The following setup pages include instructions on how to use your new tokens.

 ## Using the token in your site: